dystobic/writeups/ALLES/2021/Pyimplant/README.md

 **Pyimplant** was a misc challenge at ALLES!
 CTF 2021.

-You were given the bytecode of a python script which had been altered in some way as its SHA256 checksum apparently doesn't match with the original compiled script anymore.
+You were given the bytecode of a python script which had been altered in some way as its SHA256 checksum apparently doesn't match the original compiled script anymore.

 ## Investigation
 The most natural step was to decompile the bytecode and compare the source with the original.
 I used